 Cons

 Do not—I repeat, do not—buy this rope and start jumping if you have 1) never used a speed rope before or 2) want to start learning double-unders but haven’t tried yet.
-This rope will hurt like heck when you inevitably whip yourself with it, especially if you opt for the bare steel cable, which our product tester Anthony did.
+This rope will hurt like heck when you inevitably whip yourself with it, especially due to the bare steel cable.

 Honestly, a rope this fast could push a good double-under-er into triple-under territory.